 Does it provide business interruption and extra expense coverage?

 Does your policy cover the expense of hiring a forensic expert if you are hacked?

-Every organization that depends upon technology in their operation should consider an EDP policy.
-This specialized coverage is designed to protect your financial investment in technology and to alleviate the financial impact of data loss, as well as business interruption and extra expenses incurred with a loss.
+Every organization that depends upon technology in its operation should consider an EDP policy.
+This specialized coverage is designed to protect your financial investment in technology and to alleviate the economic impact of data loss, as well as business interruption and extra expenses incurred with a loss.
 T